Read about the impact we have on supporting people with brain injuries and other neurological conditions

 In the same year, we audited acquired brain injury knowledge in practitioners who support survivors of domestic abuse, with support from a leading domestic abuse charity, SafeLives.
 A Practitioner’s Perception revealed that 81% of practitioners we spoke with had no training in brain injuries, and 62% felt mostly unprepared to identify symptoms of brain injuries.

 As brain injury experts, Brainkind has sought to work in partnership with survivors, domestic abuse organisations and charities in the UK and the US to understand the breadth of complexities and issues in this area.
-Our current piece of national research, ongoing and due for completion in 2023, is in collaboration with survivors of domestic abuse and the specialist practitioners who support them across the UK.

 Domestic violence and abuse can happen to anyone.
 If you would like to speak to someone to get help, we have listed helplines below if you or someone you know is affected by domestic abuse.